tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 - The lifecycle of a data disk (that is, an elastic cloud disk) is independent from that of the CVM.
 It can be deleted separately.
 For more information, see [Terminating cloud disks](https://intl.cloud.tencent.com/document/product/362/32399).

 ### Can my system disk be partitioned?
-No.
+Yes, but we recommend you not partition a system disk.
+If you partition the system disk with a third-party tool, system crash or data loss may occur.
+You can perform partitioning after expanding the system disk capacity.
+For detailed directions, see [Extending System Disk Partitions and File Systems Online](https://intl.cloud.tencent.com/document/product/362/50063).

 ### How do I update the mounting information at the mount point?
-LinuxOS supports the `systemd mount` command which will generate a mounting configuration file on top of the existing `.mount` file.
+Linux supports the `systemd mount` command which will generate a mounting configuration file on top of the existing `.mount` file.
 Mounting to the same directory `/run/systemd/generator/` will be affected by this command.
-#### Cause
+#### Problem
 Assume you have mounted the data disk vdb to the directory `/opt/apps` (run the `mount -a` command on the fstab file based on disk uuid).
 Now, you want to mount a new data disk vdc to the same directory and replace the old one.
 If you directly mount vdc to the directory, you will not be able to read the data.
 #### Solution
 1. Delete the configuration of the corresponding mount point (for example, run the `rm /run/systemd/generator/opt-apps.mount` command).